 How is a brow lift performed?

 Before the surgery, patients will meet with their surgeon to consent to the brow lift procedure.
 This will either be at the pre-operative assessment or on the day of the surgery.
-The surgeon will go through the procedure itself, the risks and complications and answer any questions the patient may have.
+The surgeon will go through the procedure itself, the risks and complications, and answer any patient's questions.
 Patients will then be given a consent form to read.
 If patients are happy with all the information and would like to proceed with the surgery, they will sign the consent form.

 Patients will meet the anaesthetist on the day of the brow lift procedure.
-They will likely use a general anesthetic to put the patient to sleep for the duration of the surgery.
+They will likely use a general anaesthetic to put the patient to sleep for the duration of the surgery.
 This may leave the patient feeling slightly groggy for a while but will wear off within a few hours.
-Another anesthetic option is also available.
-The anesthetist could also numb the forehead area and sedate the patient for the procedure.
+Another anaesthetic option is also available.
+The anaesthetist could also numb the forehead area and sedate the patient for the procedure.

-A brow lift procedure can be done using a number of different techniques.
+A brow lift procedure can be done using several different techniques.
 The technique the surgeon chooses will depend on the condition of the skin, the facial features and the position of the hairline.

 Endoscopic brow lift